 Congregate Living Medical hourly - Designated licensed Group Home sites where 24/7 LPN is required on site.
 Based on assessment of average hours of support a member needs per day.
 LPN and habilitation staff are both billable.
+Rates include member transportation.
 This service is eligible for up to 30 days of retainer payments by taking the average staff hours provided times the rate.
-The contract scope of work provides proration details.